dfensgmbh/biz.dfch.scnfmixr/README.md

 # Detecting the Elgato Streamdeck MK.2

-The system works with the Elgato Streamdeck MK.2 device.
+The system works with the Elgato Streamdeck MK.2 device (and only this device).
 This device has 15 buttons.
 The button in the upper left corner has id 0 and the button in the lower right corner has id 14.

 * [HID API](https://docs.elgato.com/streamdeck/hid/)
 * [Stream Deck Module 15 and 32 Keys](https://docs.elgato.com/streamdeck/hid/module-15_32)